sigasi/sigasi_insights/content/tech/what-is-new-in-vhdl-2019-part2.md

   ack   : std_logic;
 end record;
 ```
-“streaming_bus” is now unconstrained, this feature has been allowed since VHDL 2008.
+“streaming_bus” is now unconstrained, this feature has been introduced in VHDL 2008.
 Our mode view definitions
 do not have to change.
 We can change the definition of the “source” entity to make the size of the bus explicit as a
 generic parameter.